Inova Semiconductors supplies first SerDes devices of the new APIX3 generation

 The new devices of the APIX3 family are designed for popular displays (e.g. 2880 x 1080 x 24 bit, 60 Hz) in cars.
 But also video resolutions up to Ultra High Definition (UHD) and colour depths up to 30 bit are possible.
 The INAP565TAQ with DSI interface also allows the transmission of DSC compressed video data with a future-proof available video bandwidth of up to 28.8 Gbps.

 All the devices enable the simultaneous transmission of up to eight audio channels.
 A special feature of the APIX technology is the media-independent interface (MII, RMII, RGMII) for 100 Mbit Ethernet according to the IEEE standard.
 An SPI interface for convenient component configuration and data transfer is also available.
-The receiver INAP562R also has an I²C interface, which is optimised for the connection of touch screen controllers.
+The receiver INAP562R also has an I²C interface, which is optimized for the connection of touch screen controllers.

 The APIX3 devices are backward compatible with the APIX2 predecessor family and, like these, offer compensation functions for cable ageing and temperature fluctuations.
 A new feature of APIX3 is the link training of the APIX3 link on the cable medium used.
-This ensures very robust, stable and optimised transmission.
+This ensures very robust, stable and optimized transmission.
 With its many diagnostic features, APIX3 supports safety-related applications and meets the requirements of the automotive industry for electromagnetic immunity and resistance.

 Typical applications for the new APIX3 chips are infotainment and entertainment systems, as well as instrument clusters and head-up displays in vehicles.